 | Defines what the agent can do | Defines how it gets done |

-Let me walk you through some practical agent skills examples that leading AI platforms use today.
+Let me walk you through the practical skills that actually get used in production environments today.

-Running code safely in sandboxed environments.
+Running code safely in a sandboxed environment.
 Essential for:

-The skills to build AI agent systems on OpenAI typically involve defining clear function schemas and providing robust system prompts that guide when to use each skill.
+Building on OpenAI typically means defining clear function schemas and writing system prompts that guide the model toward appropriate skill usage.

-Cursor’s agent can write code, run tests, fix bugs, and commit changes – essentially handling the entire development loop.
-For developers looking for skills build AI agent workflows, Cursor demonstrates how domain-specific skills create massive value.
+Cursor’s agent can write code, run tests, fix bugs, and commit changes.
+For developers, this closes the entire development loop.

 For teams wanting full control over their agent capabilities, OpenClaw provides a blueprint for custom skills AI development.

-While platforms like OpenAI, Claude, and Cursor offer powerful built-in capabilities, Ajelix AI Agent skills take a different approach – giving you complete control over your agent’s abilities.
+While platforms like OpenAI, Claude, and Cursor offer powerful built-in capabilities, Ajelix AI Agent skills take a different approach – they give you complete control over your agent’s skill set.

 Ajelix lets you build custom skills from scratch.
 Whether you need a proprietary data connector, a specialized analysis tool, or a unique workflow automation, you can develop skills tailored to your exact requirements.